 Journalism with Courage, Integrity, and Pride

 “It is not enough to report on Galveston.
 We must champion it.
-We must demand for it the kind of journalism that strengthens people rather than pacifies them.”
-For David Landriault, Founder of The 1839, journalism is not about standing safely in the middle.
-It is...
+We must demand the kind of journalism that strengthens people rather than pacifies them.”
+Journalism has power—or it has nothing at all.
+For David Landriault, Founder of The 1839, the calling is not to sit...

 Galveston Faces a Breaking Point After Council Minority Exerts Control in Tax Vote Deadlock